gabrielrizzo/star-wars-search/README.md

-# atomic-design
+# Search Star Wars Characters

-> A Vue.js project
+> A Vue.js project to pratice concepts from atomic design.

+> Need some fixes at responsivity and componetization of some components

 ## Build Setup